Vantage Pro console

 Download: http://lpccomp.bc.ca/remserial/

-The remserial program, written by Paul Davis, allows the Troy Serial Server to appear as a local tty port on your Linux server.
+The remserial program, written by Paul Davis, allows the Wiznet adapter to appear as a local tty port on your Linux server.
 This is what makes it possible to access the weather station console remotely over an Ethernet connection.
-You run the remserial program as a background task.
-Any program that accesses the tty port controlled by remserial will actually be talking to the remote Troy serial server.
+You run the remserial program as a background (daemon) task.
+Any program that accesses a stty port controlled by remserial will actually be talking to the Wiznet serial adapter.
+You can also use 'socat' to do this, though remserial will log debug messages to /var/messages and has other options that I find useful.

 The remserial program talks to the 'master' side of a pseudo-tty device and a TCP/IP port on the other.
 The vproweather program (described below) opens the slave side of the pseudo-tty, thinking it is talking to a serial port, when it is actually talking to the remserial program.
-It passes the traffic through to the remote TCP/IP address and port of the Troy Serial Server.
-On Linux, the master side goes from ptyp0 to ptyp9 then ptypa to ptypf and then ptypq* etc. Some other Unix systems use ptyp0 to ptyp255.
-The slave side of a pseudo-tty is named /dev/tty* where * matches the master side as given above.
-So for example, if remserial opens the master port /dev/ptyp9, then the serial port that the program will need to use would be /dev/ttyp9.
+It passes the traffic through to the remote TCP/IP address and port set in the Wiznet adapter.

-As an example, if the Troy Serial Server is set up with a static IP address of 192.168.0.5 with its default communication port of 9100, the remserial program can be started as:
+As an example, if the Wiznet adapter is set up with a static IP address of 192.168.0.8 with its port set to 5001, the remserial program can be started as:

 See the README file in the remserial package for more information.